Death Capital in the Public Service

 What is the amount of the death benefit?

-The amount of the death benefit varies depending on whether the employee's death occurred before the minimum retirement age or after that age if the staff member is still active.
+The amount of the death benefit varies depending on whether the deceased official has reached or not the minimum retirement age.

 Répondez aux questions successives et les réponses s’afficheront automatiquement